Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsubsection{\textrm{The electronic carrier probability distribution function}}

-\texttt{distro$\_$fun} defines the electronic carrier probability distribution function for the device and calculates carrier densities and diffusion coefficients.
-At present only Boltzmann statistics are available for use in \df\ with future plans for the inclusion of alternative statistical distributions.
+The class \texttt{distro\_fun} defines the electronic carrier probability distribution function for the model and calculates equilibrium boundary, and initial carrier densities when building the parameters object.
+At present there are two available options for the choice of probability distribution function: